Looking for a one-page handout? SETD5 Syndrome: At a Glance is a printable overview. ↓ Download PDF

 Recurrence risk depends on whether parents carry the variant.
 Your genetic counselor can explain specific risks for your family, including possibilities like germline mosaicism (a rare situation where a parent carries the variant only in some cells, not all) that may affect future pregnancies.

-Based on published research, SETD5 is believed to function as a chromatin regulator — a protein that helps control how genes are switched on and off during development.
-It influences how tightly DNA is packaged, often by working alongside other proteins that modify histones (the proteins that help bundle DNA).
+Based on published research, SETD5 is believed to function as a chromatin regulator.
+Chromatin is the material that makes up chromosomes, a combination of DNA and proteins that keeps your genetic instructions organized.
+SETD5 appears to help control how tightly that packaging is arranged, which affects which genes are active at any given moment.
+It does this in part by working alongside other proteins that modify histones (the proteins that help bundle DNA).
 Researchers continue to study the exact details of how SETD5 does this.

 Research suggests that when one copy of SETD5 doesn't function properly, the balance of gene expression during brain development may be disrupted.
 This is called haploinsufficiency: one working copy of the gene isn't enough to carry out its full function.